-Our consideration of the internal control over financial reporting was for the limited purpose described in the preceding paragraph and would not necessarily identify all deficiencies in the internal control over financial reporting that might be significant deficiencies or material weaknesses.
-However, as discussed below, we indentified certain deficiencies in internal control over financial reporting that we consider to be significant deficiencies.
+Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and would not necessarily identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses.
+However, as discussed below, we identified certain deficiencies in internal control over financial reporting that we consider to be significant deficiencies.

 A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
 A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the Division's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the Division's financial statements that is more than inconsequential will not be prevented or detected by the Division's internal control.
-We consider the deficiencies described in the accompanying Schedule of Findings and Responses as items 2008-1 through 2008-4 to be significant deficiencies in internal control over financial reporting.
+We consider the deficiencies described in the accompanying schedule of findings and responses as items 2009-1, 2009-2, 2009-3, and 2009-4 to be significant deficiencies in internal control over financial reporting.